Cedra Fungible Asset (FA) End‑to‑End Guide

 const user = Account.generate();

-await cedra.faucet.fundAccount({ accountAddress: admin.accountAddress, amount: ONE_CEDRA });
+await cedra.faucet.fundAccount({ accountAddress: admin.accountAddress, amount: 100_000_000n });

-await cedra.faucet.fundAccount({ accountAddress: user.accountAddress, amount: ONE_CEDRA });
+await cedra.faucet.fundAccount({ accountAddress: user.accountAddress, amount: 100_000_000n });

-// Mint
+// Mint 500 tokens to user

 const mintTxn = await cedra.transaction.build.simple({